- Member of the the U.S. House of Representatives since 1996

 On July 28, 2010, Cummings joined Rep. Barbara Lee and former “green jobs czar” Van Jones in addressing that year’s installment of the 21st Century Democrats‘ Youth Leadership Speaker Series, an event sponsored by Rep. John Lewis and Senator Tom Harkin.

 Testifying before Congress in February 2015, the founder of True The Vote, Catherine Engelbrecht, stated that after she had filed an application to have the IRS grant tax-exempt status to her organization, that agency—along with the FBI, ATF, and OSHA—began targeting and harassing her.
 This was part of a much larger scandal whereby the IRS delayed, obstructed, and rejected hundreds of such applications by conservative groups.
-Cummings’s involvement in this scandal became apparent in 2014 when the House Oversight Committee released a number of emails proving that: (a) Cummings had communicated with the IRS multiple times during 2012-13, and (b) the IRS and Cummings’s staff had asked for nearly identical information from Engelbrecht about her organization’s volunteer activities and training methods, indicating a coordinated and improper sharing of confidential taxpayer information.
-Prior to these revelations, Cummings had adamantly denied that he and his staff had made any inquiries to the IRS about True The Vote that may have led to additional scrutiny from the agency.
+Cummings’s involvement in this scandal became apparent in 2014 when the House Oversight Committee released a number of emails proving that: (a) Cummings and his staff members had communicated with the IRS multiple times during 2012-13, and (b) the IRS and Cummings’s staff had asked for nearly identical information from Engelbrecht about her organization’s volunteer activities and training methods, indicating a coordinated and improper sharing of confidential taxpayer information.
+Prior to these revelations, Cummings had adamantly denied that he and his staff had made any inquiries to the IRS about TTV that may have led to additional scrutiny from the agency.
 Cummings’s transgression was a crime that, if prosecuted, could be punishable by up to five years in prison.

 At a January 31, 2013 event in Baltimore, Cummings lauded the propagandistic CITGO-Venezuela Heating Oil Program through which, each winter, Hugo Chavez‘s communist Venezuelan government donated what Cummings described as “life-saving” heating oil “for so many [Americans] whose resources are already stretched thin in tough economic times.”
-At the same event, Venezuela’s Vice Minister of Foreign Affairs for North America praised the Chavez regime for once again demonstrating that its “commitment to the poor transcends all boundaries, ideological and geographical.”
+At the same event, Venezuela’s Vice Minister of Foreign Affairs for North America praised the Chavez regime for demonstrating that its “commitment to the poor transcends all boundaries, ideological and geographical.”

 Cummings served as the ranking Democrat on the select House committee that was empaneled in May 2014 to investigate the Islamic terrorist attacks that had killed four Americans at a U.S. diplomatic facility and a nearby CIA annex in Benghazi, Libya on September 11, 2012.
 In May 2015, Cummings denounced the entire investigation as a Republican-led “political charade” and “partisan attack” that sought only to harm the potential presidential candidacy of former Secretary of State Hillary Clinton.
 Mrs. Clinton’s willful and repeated failure to provide adequate security for the Benghazi facility—and her many subsequent lies about the nature and causes of the deadly events of 9/11/12—had drawn harsh criticism from Republicans.